SModelS/smodels/docs/manual/source/Decomposition.rst

 Element 1 is 'larger' than the other two since it has a larger number of vertices.
 Elements 2 and 3  are identical, except for their masses.
-Since the mass array of Element 3 is smaller than the one in Element 2, the former is 'smaller' than the latter.
+Since the last BSM particle appearing in the lower branch of Element 3 has a smaller mass than the corresponding particle in Element 2, the former is 'smaller' than the latter.
 Finally if all the branch features listed above are identical for both branches, the elements being compared are considered to be equal.
 Futhermore, the branches belonging to the same element are also sorted.
 Hence, if an element